hvianna/audioMotion.js/docs/README.md

 * Fullscreen and Picture-In-Picture support at 60fps, ready for retina / HiDPI displays
 * Logarithmic frequency scale with customizable range
 * Visualize discrete frequencies or octave bands based on the equal tempered scale
-* Optional effects: vintage LEDs, luminance bars, reflection, radial visualization
+* Optional effects: vintage LEDs, variable opacity, mirroring and reflection, radial visualization
 * 17 beautiful color gradients, plus a visual editor to easily create your own gradients
 * HTML5 audio player for MP3, AAC (m4a), OGG and FLAC files (support may vary depending on browser and operating system)
 * Visual file explorer and play queue with drag-and-drop functionality